pandoc-extras/pandoc-nightly/README.md

 3. If the bug still persists, go to pandoc-nightly to download the latest available release in zip (which is built from the latest commit in the master branch of jgm/pandoc).
 And check if the bug has already been fixed in the master.
 If it is already fixed (although not yet included in the stable release), you need not to file a bug report.

-4. **DO NOT FILE BUG REPORT that's only found in pandoc-nightly**.
+4. **Do not file bug report that's only found in pandoc-nightly**.
 It is completely normal and that's why it's called nightly.

 # Versioning